-- Considering the issues to be explored with each candidate and who on the panel will ask these - having a Chair for the interview and a logical ordering of the questions; - sharing the questioning out between the panel members; - being clear about timings and sticking to the programme; and . - having an agreed way of recording the applicant's responses and scoring/ weighting the applicant. - 16.4 In addition to assessing and evaluating the applicant's suitability for the particular post, the interview panel will also explore: - the candidate's attitude toward children and young people; - their ability to support the school's agenda for safeguarding and promoting the welfare of children; - gaps in the candidate's employment history; and - concerns or discrepancies arising from the information provided by the candidate and/or a referee.
-Any information about past disciplinary action or substantiated allegations should be considered in the circumstances of the individual case. - 16.5 Safer recruitment questions will be included at the interview.
+- 15.4 In addition to assessing and evaluating the applicant's suitability for the particular post, the interview panel will also explore: - the candidate's attitude toward children and young people; - their ability to support the school's agenda for safeguarding and promoting the welfare of children; - gaps in the candidate's employment history; and - concerns or discrepancies arising from the information provided by the candidate and/or a referee.
+Any information about past disciplinary action or substantiated allegations will be considered in the circumstances of the individual case. - 15.5 Safer recruitment questions will be included at the interview.
 These questions will explore the applicant's attitudes and motives for working with children.
-This will help to demonstrate to you the applicant's suitability and approach to safeguarding and promoting the welfare of children. - 16.6 The panel will also ask the candidate if they wish to declare anything in the light of the requirement for an enhanced DBS check with barred list check (child) or if, for whatever reason, references are not obtained before the interview, the candidate will also be asked if there is anything they wish to declare or discuss in light of the questions that have been (or will be) put to their referees. - 16.7 Following amendments made to the School Staffing Regulations (England) 2009 (applicable from 1 September 2012), the panel will ask interviewees whether they have been subject, in the last two years, to their school's capability procedure. - 16.8 To comply with the Code of practice on 'English language requirements for public sector workers', interviewers interviewing for roles in scope of the code will need to assess all candidates, fairly and transparently, to ensure they will meet the required standard.
-This may be done using a formal test or through conversation during the interview process. - 16.9 It is the responsibility of the lead recruiter to check that the candidate is who they say they are, are entitled to work in the UK and that they hold the essential qualifications as listed on the person specification.
-The invite to interview letter (L108) requests that documents to prove these checks are brought to interview.
-ID documents for the DBS check need to be brought to interview. - 16.10 The interview panel will then take copies of candidate's ID and certificates and sign them to say they have seen the originals.
-The initial part of the DBS check can be undertaken online at interview.
-The successful candidate can then complete their part of the online check once they have accepted the offer.
-Proof of the checks will also be placed on the successful candidate's personal file held by the school.
-Unsuccessful candidate's information will be confidentially destroyed as soon as possible (interview notes and recruitment records will be retained for 6 months from the date of interview), including deleting their DBS information entered online.
+This will help to demonstrate the applicant's suitability and approach to safeguarding and promoting the welfare of children. - 15.6 The panel will also ask the candidate if they wish to declare anything in the light of the requirement for an enhanced DBS check with barred list check (child) or if, for whatever reason, references are not obtained before the interview, the candidate will also be asked if there is anything they wish to declare or discuss in light of the questions that have been (or will be) put to their referees. - 15.7 Following amendments made to the School Staffing Regulations (England) 2009 (applicable from 1 September 2012), the panel will ask interviewees whether they have been subject, in the last two years, to their school's capability procedure. - 15.8 To comply with the Code of practice on 'English language requirements for public sector workers', interviewers interviewing for roles in scope of the code will assess all candidates, fairly and transparently, to ensure they will meet the required standard.
+This may be done using a formal test or through conversation during the interview process. - 15.9 The Governing Board will offer to reimburse candidate's interview expenses.
+Reimbursement will be covered by the school's own budget.
+Interview expenses claim form template F203 is available on InfoSpace. - 15.10 The Governing Board will check that the candidate is who they say they are, are entitled to work in the UK and that they hold the essential qualifications as listed on the person specification.
+Candidates will be asked to bring documents to prove these checks to interview, along with ID documents for the DBS check.